stellar/slingshot/spec/ZkVM.md

 Now let’s see how [`borrow`](#borrow) simplifies things: it allows you to make $X out of thin air, "borrowing" it from void for the duration of the transaction.

 `borrow` gives you a positive $X as requested, but it also needs to require you to repay $X from some other source before tx is finalized.
-This is represented by creating a *negative –$X* as a less powerful type SignedValue.
+This is represented by creating a *negative –$X* as a less powerful type Signed Value.

 Signed values are less powerful (they are super-types of Values) because they are not _portable_.
 You cannot just stash such value away in some output.
 You have to actually repay it using the `cloak` instruction.